Nlcke/nonhub/README.md

 Congratulations, your server is working!
 Isn't that awesome? :sunglasses:

 ## <a name="deployment-to-heroku">Deployment to Heroku</a>
 You can run Nonhub server on the Heroku platform for free but beware about main limitation of the free plan: all apps must sleep (i.e. they will be disabled) 6 hours in a 24 hour period.
 Also Heroku conceptually has no persistent file storage and you need to use an addon like Heroku Postgres for this.
+And no UDP thus you need to set `settings.json/UDP` key to __false__.
 So let's start.

 1) Register [Heroku account](https://signup.heroku.com/signup/dc).
 2) Intall [Heroku Toolbelt](https://toolbelt.heroku.com/).